arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/camera-tutorial/content.md

 ## Downloading the Library and Core

-The Arduino Mbed OS Giga Boards core contains most of the libraries you need to work with the shields camera connector.
-To install the core for Giga boards, navigate to **Tools > Board > Boards Manager** or click the Boards Manager icon in the left tab of the IDE.
+The Arduino Mbed OS Giga Boards core contains most of the libraries you need to work with the shield's camera connector.
+To install the core for GIGA boards, navigate to **Tools > Board > Boards Manager** or click the Boards Manager icon in the left tab of the IDE.
 In the Boards Manager tab, search for giga and install the latest Arduino Mbed OS Giga Boards version.
-Now open the library tab on the left, search for **Arducam_dvp** and install this library.
+Now open the library tab on the left, search for **Arducam_dvp**, and install this library.

 ![Library tab in the Arduino IDE](assets/ide-library.svg)